 And then all the fun comes to a sudden, screeching, deadly halt.

-Cow's attention focused on typing a response, the car drifts over the center line of the highway and into the path of an oncoming car.
+Cow's attention focused on typing a response, the car drifts over the center line of the highway and into the path of an oncoming Ford Mondeo.
 Cow sees it ...
 TOO LATE, CRASH!!!!
 In an instant, Cow's Ford Ka slams into the Mondeo, and the group are flailed around like ragdolls, heads repeatedly slamming into each other and causing horrifying injuries.
 Just when the dust appears to have settled, a third car, a Ford Fiesta, is unable to stop in time and crashes into the scene, causing yet more carnage.

 Jules and Emma, both 17, are killed in the collision, along with the two parents of a baby and his older sister in the Mondeo, while the lone driver of the Fiesta is seriously injured.
 Cow is paralyzed in the crash at one point, she nearly dies but is resuscitated but will eventually recover.
 Much of the rest of the film deals with the consequences of Cow's actions the grief-hardened parents of Cow's friends planning their funerals, the revelation that Cow was breathalyzed just minutes before the accident (although Cow was sober) and the entire Tredegar community ostracizing the Cowans for causing a tragedy.

 The movie became an unexpected YouTube hit and was the centerpiece of a feature story on the Today show in the United States, and won acclaim in Advertising Age's weekly Creativity Top 5 video.
 However, a few critics contended that the film was too graphic the blood and realistic effects, and the young girl asking why "mommy and daddy won't wake up."